 How Mike broke free from food addiction with a keto diet

-In the early 2000s, Mike’s weight hit an all-time high of 540 pounds (245 kg).
+In the early 2000s, Mike’s weight hit an all-time high of 540 pounds (245 kilos).
 After yo-yoing for a decade, he went on the paleo diet and lost a significant amount of weight.
-In just two years, he went from 540 to 210 pounds (245 to 95 kg).
+In just two years, he went from 540 to 210 pounds (245 to 95 kilos).